AL-R57/UDP-TCP-Chat-App-Java/README.md

     ```

 - **Usage**:
-  To test, use the `netcat` command in a separate terminal:
+  Use the `netcat` command in a separate terminal to test:
   ```sh
   $ nc -u localhost 8080